SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 ### HF2 - Switching Parameters

-This feature adds an extra table in which a row is added for each port on the DCM.The table has the following columns:
+This feature adds an extra table in which a row is added for each port on the DCM.
+The table has the following columns:

 - **Key**: Formatted as \[board\].\[port\] (same as in the port table).
 - **Name**: The same name as in the port table.